If you like VictoriaMetrics and want to contribute, then it would be great:

 Adhering KISS principle simplifies the resulting code and architecture, so it can be reviewed, understood and debugged by wider audience.

-Due to KISS, cluster version of VictoriaMetrics has no the following “features” popular in distributed computing world:
+Due to KISS, cluster version of VictoriaMetrics has none of the following “features” popular in distributed computing world:

 • Fragile gossip protocols.
 See failed attempt in Thanos.